Veterans: Is Building Up Your Child’s Credit A Good Idea?

-Parents want to do everything they can to protect their children from harm.
+Most parents will do anything in their power to protect their children from harm.
 From teaching them to look both ways at crosswalks to the “don’t take candy from strangers” speech, protection is at the heart of these lessons.

 But when it comes to talk about personal finances, the typical family money speech to kids resembles something along the lines of an 18th Century discussion about sex: A few words mumbled under the breath that sound like “Uhh, don’t do it.”

 Well, at least that was the way it was in my household.
-So when I entered the world of finance as a college freshman, I was woefully unprepared to master money and debt.
+So when I entered the world of finance as a college freshman, I was woefully unprepared to master money and debt and thus had to learn how to pay off debt fast on my own.
 This struggle continued well into adulthood before I began to get serious about frugality, investing, and debt reduction.

 Many parents are in this very same boat and now feel impelled to help their kids avoid the mistakes that they made.
 A good way to achieve this goal is to help the child learn to save.